Your Neighbor's Son: Plot

 The documentary dramatizes the recruiting and training of a number of young men into the Greek police force during the military junta rule.
-A number of otherwise decent young men are selected based on a number of traits viewed as exploitable by the recruiters: illiterate, anti-communist, young and male, drawing comparisons to the Cambodian torturers at Tuol Sleng, many of whom were under 19 years old.
+A number of otherwise decent young men are selected based on a number of traits viewed as exploitable by the recruiters: that they are illiterate, anti-communist, young and male, drawing comparisons to the Cambodian torturers at Tuol Sleng, many of whom were under 19 years old.

 The film also interviews Michalis Petrou, a conscript who served in the Military Police and was trained to become one of the most notorious torturers of the EAT-ESA.
-Petrou's testimony reveals that the training methods on themselves were brutal and often torturous and was viewed as a necessity to ensure the robotic and brutal obedience of the trainees.
-According to him, during that period, he was capable for any torture method, if he was ordered.
+Petrou's testimony reveals that the training methods themselves were brutal and often torturous and was viewed as a necessity to ensure the robotic and brutal obedience of the trainees.
+According to him, during that period, he was capable of any torture method, if he was so ordered.

-During the dramatic recreation of the training camps, the directors draw parallels to modern military recruit trainings and the methods used in the training of soldiers.
+During the dramatic recreation of the training camps, the directors draw parallels to modern military recruit trainings and the methods used in the training of the military police torturers.